julzaza/wildwitchherbs/_posts/2025-07-07-herbs-never-burn.md

 When ginger is burned or inhaled as smoke:

 - It **releases irritant compounds** that can inflame the throat and lungs
-- The active components (like gingerols) break down under high heat, losing their medicinal value
+- The active components (like gingerols) break down under high heat, **losing their medicinal value**
 - Smoke inhalation **may cause coughing, burning sensation, or airway irritation**

 Unlike herbs such as mullein or mugwort, which have documented (though still cautious) use in smoke, ginger is not suited for inhalation in any form.

 Why the Confusion?

-Modern internet trends sometimes promote smoking unusual herbs for:
+Modern internet trends sometimes promote smoking unusual herbs for: “detox”, “lung cleansing” or as tobacco alternatives.

-“detox”
-“lung cleansing”
-or as tobacco alternatives

-These claims are not supported by traditional herbalism or medical evidence.
+These claims are **not supported by traditional herbalism** or medical evidence.

-In fact, most traditional systems treat the lungs as something to protect from smoke, not expose to unnecessary plant combustion.
+In fact, most traditional systems **treat the lungs as something to protect from smoke**, not expose to unnecessary plant combustion.

 Across cultures, ginger is considered: